Nordix/Meridio/docs/concepts/vip.md

 ## Limitations

 * VIP ranges are not supported.
 The prefix length must be `/32` for IPv4, and `/128` for IPv6.
+* `.spec.address` property is mandatory and immutable.
+* `.metadata.labels.trench` property is mandatory and immutable.

 ## Configuration